-Pre- or Co-requisite(s): MATH 223, 250.
+Co-requisite(s): MATH 223, 250.
 (4-0 or 4-0) MATH 323 Analysis (4 sem. hrs.)
 Sequences and induction; convergence of sequences and series; limits, continuity, and differentiability; Riemann integrals; sequences of functions and an introduction to topology.
 NB: Not offered every year.
 See department chair.

-Pre- or Co-requisite(s): MATH 223 (4-0 or 4-0)

-MATH 330 Numerical Analysis (4 sem. hrs.)
+Pre- or Co-requisite(s): MATH 223 (4-0 or 4-0) MATH 330 Numerical Analysis (4 sem. hrs.)
 This course covers numerical techniques for solving problems in applied mathematics, including error analysis, roots of equations, interpolation, numerical differentiation and integration, ordinary differential equations, matrix methods and selected topics from among: eigenvalues, approximation theory, non-linear systems, boundary-value problems, numerical solution of partial differential equations.
 NB: Not offered every year.
-See department
+See department chair.
 Cross-listed: CMPT 330.

+Pre- or Co-requisite(s): MATH 223, 250; CMPT

+140 or equivalent.
+(4-0 or 4-0)

+MATH 333 Mathematics of Data Science (3 semhrs.)

+Foundational mathematical concepts underpinning theoretical frameworks in data science that depend on linear algebra and multivariable calculus, with applications chosen from machine learning, statistical inference, and data assimilation.
+Possible topics include matrix decompositions, gradient and multivariate chain rule, Lagrange multipliers and constrained optimization, maximum likelihood, and Bayesian estimation.

+Prerequisite(s): MATH 223, MATH 250

-Pre- or Co-requisite(s): MATH 223, 250; CMPT 140 or equivalent.
-(4-0 or 4-0) MATH 340 Discrete Structures and Computing (3 sem. hrs.)
+MATH 340 Discrete Structures and Computing (3 sem. hrs.)

 This is a second course in the topics of pure mathematics, particularly those most commonly used in the study of Computing Science and related applications.
 It includes proof techniques, models of computation, formal languages, analysis of algorithms, trees and advanced general graph theory with applications, finite state and automata theory, encryption, and an elementary introduction to mathematical structures such as groups, rings, and fields.

 NB: Not offered every year.
-See department chair.
+See department

 Cross-listed: CMPT 340.

 Prerequisite(s): CMPT 150 or MATH 150.
-(0-0;

-3-0)

-MATH 370 Geometry (3 sem. hrs.)
+(0-0; 3-0) MATH 370 Geometry (3 sem. hrs.)
 Finite geometries, transformations, Euclidean geometry, constructions, inverse geometry, projective geometry, non-Euclidean geometry.
 NB: Not offered every year.
-See department chair.

-Prerequisite(s): MATH 223, 250.
-(3-0 or 3-0) MATH 390 Number Theory (3 sem. hrs.)
-This course includes a study of the ideas of classical number theory, their historical development, and modern applications.
-Topics include divisibility and prime numbers, modular arithmetic, primality tests, primitive roots, quadratic reciprocity, Diophantine equations, continued fractions, and applications such as cryptography.
+See department Prerequisite(s): MATH 223, 250.
+(3-0 or 3-0) MATH 390 Topics in Arithmetic (3 sem. hrs.)
+This course includes a study of the ideas of classical number theory from the early Greek mathematicians through the European contributions of the 17th century to modern times.
+Topics include divisibility and primes, modular arithmetic, primality tests, primitive roots, quadratic reciprocity, Diophantine equations, and continued fractions.
 NB: Not offered every year.
 See department chair.
+Prerequisite(s): Third year standing and an understanding of mathematical proof techniques, or instructor's consent.
+(3-0 or 3-0) MATH 400 Directed Studies in Mathematics (3 sem. hrs.)
+Students are required to produce an outline of the topic to be studied in consultation with the instructor.
+A course of reading and/or research is pursued according to the approved outline.
+Assessment may be via examination and/or a final written report.
+NB: This course with the appropriate choice of topics can be used as a preparation for the senior thesis (MATH 410).
+Prerequisite(s): Advanced standing in mathematics or instructor's consent.
+MATH 409 Thesis Preparation (1 sem.